 Fees and Finance

-Just as the implant treatment is staged, so will be the payments due for your treatment.
+Just as the dental implant treatment is staged, so will the payments due for your treatment.
 Please refer to the estimate and payment schedule provided with details of the fees.

 Due to the high cost of components and laboratory work for the surgery and restoration stages, we ask that you make arrangements to settle your account on or before the day of your surgery and restoration fitting appointments.